pagefaultgames/pokerogue/README.md

 2. Run `npm run start:dev` to locally run the project in `localhost:8000`

 #### Linting
 We're using ESLint as our common linter and formatter.
 It will run automatically during the pre-commit hook but if you would like to manually run it, use the `npm run eslint` script.

+#### Version management
+If you're making a bigger change, it is recommended to bump the minor version in the `package.json` file.
+If you're making an even bigger change, bump the major version.
+Patch versions are bumped automatically by the CI/CD pipeline.

 ### ❔ FAQ